 Staff & Volunteers

-The Community Foundation granted approximately $21 million in 2017 and has given out nearly $280 million since inception to nonprofits in Jackson Hole, other national localities and abroad.
+The Community Foundation granted approximately $21 million in 2017 and has given out nearly $280 million since inception to nonprofits in Jackson Hole, other places in the United States and abroad.

 The Community Foundation currently administers approximately 240 funds.
 Learn about our Fund Types and Structures.

-Old Bill’s Fun Run For Charities is an annual community-wide fundraiser that brought $12 million to local nonprofits in 2017 and has raised over $146 million since its inception.
+Old Bill’s Fun Run is an annual community-wide fundraiser that brought over $13 million to local nonprofits in 2018 and has raised over $159 million since its inception.

 Frequently Asked Questions